bossperry08/bossperry08/README.md

 - 👋 Hi, I’m Boss Perry (or maybe just call me Pez)
-- 👀 I’m interested in Data
+- 👀 I’m interested in Data Science and coding
 - 🌱 I’m currently learning Python and C++
 - 💞️ I’m looking to collaborate on a web/data science project
 - 📫 How to reach me: daongocminhtamyo@gmail.com